olegtarasov/FastText.NetWrapper/README.md

 1. We specify an input file with one labeled example per line.
 Here we use Stack Overflow cooking dataset from Facebook: https://dl.fbaipublicfiles.com/fasttext/data/cooking.stackexchange.tar.gz.
 You can find extracted files split into training and validation sets in `UnitTests` directory in this repository.
-2. Your model will be saved to `cooking.bin` and `cooking.vec` with pre-trained vectors will be placed if the same directory.
+2. Your model will be saved to `cooking.bin` and `cooking.vec` with pretrained vectors will be placed if the same directory.
 3. Here we use `FastTextArgs.SupervisedDefaults()` to get default argumets for supervised training.
 It's a good starting point and is the same as calling fastText this way: